dotnet/docs-maui/docs/user-interface/graphics/images.md

 ## Resize an image

-Images can be resized using the `IImage.Resize` method, which requires `width` and `height` arguments, of type `float`, which represent the target dimensions of the image.
-The `Resize` method also accepts two optional arguments:
+Images can be resized using the <xref:Microsoft.Maui.Graphics.IImage.Resize%2A> method, which requires `width` and `height` arguments, of type `float`, which represent the target dimensions of the image.
+The <xref:Microsoft.Maui.Graphics.IImage.Resize%2A> method also accepts two optional arguments:

-- A `ResizeMode` argument, that controls how the image will be resized to fit its target dimensions.
+- A <xref:Microsoft.Maui.Graphics.ResizeMode> argument, that controls how the image will be resized to fit its target dimensions.
 - A `bool` argument that controls whether the source image will be disposed after performing the resize operation.
 This argument defaults to `false`, indicating that the source image won't be disposed.

-The `ResizeMode` enumeration defines the following members, which specify how to resize the image to the target size:
+The <xref:Microsoft.Maui.Graphics.ResizeMode> enumeration defines the following members, which specify how to resize the image to the target size:

 - `Fit`, which letterboxes the image so that it fits its target size.
 - `Bleed`, which clips the image so that it fits its target size, while preserving its aspect ratio.